 The vesting of RSUs to our executive officers is subject to a specific performance condition related to our adjusted operating profit, in addition to our three-year vesting requirement.
-This condition was intended for units to qualify as performance-based compensation under US tax laws and preserve the deductibility of the compensation paid, while providing a tie to our measurable performance.
-In December 2017, however, US tax laws were changed in a way that eliminated the US tax advantage of this performance-based condition, although this tax advantage remains under California law.
+This condition was intended for units to qualify as performance-based compensation under Section 162(m) of the U S Internal Revenue Code and preserve the deductibility of the compensation paid, while providing a tie to our measurable performance.
+In December 2017, however, US federal tax laws eliminated the US tax advantage of this performance-based condition.
+While the potential tax advantage remained available under California law for a period after effectiveness of the federal tax law, California conformed to the federal tax law for taxable years beginning on or after January 1, 2019, subject to certain grandfathered arrangements.
+However, this condition also provides a tie to our performance and has been maintained as an element of our program, despite the change in tax treatment.

 We believe that stock options are inherently performance-based, because they only deliver value if our stock price increases above the closing price on the date the option is granted.
 In addition, the value our executive officers ultimately receive from either stock options or RSUs depends on our stock performance over the three-year vesting periods of the grants.
 The vesting periods and the long-term performance periods under our PSUs also encourage retention of top executive talent.

-Our CEO's compensation is based 88% on incentives, with only 10% in guaranteed salary (as shown in the Summary Compensation Table below), while the average of the other named executive officers is to have 83% of their pay in incentives and 15% salary.
-We maintain this atrisk philosophy despite market data showing that base salary is emphasized in Asia, Australia and Europe, where some of our executives reside.
+For fiscal year 2021, our CEO's target direct compensation was based 90% on incentive compensation that was at risk, with only 10% in guaranteed salary (as shown in the Summary Compensation Table below), while the other named executive officers have an average of 82% of their target direct compensation in the form of incentive compensation that is at risk and 16% as salary.
+We maintain this at-risk philosophy, which is common in the US, despite market data showing that base salary is more emphasized in Asia, Australia and Europe, where some of our executives reside.